Cosmological Parallax--Distance Formula: FORMULATION

-where $R(t)$, a function of time $t$, is known as the cosmic scale factor, $k$ is the curvature index that can take one of the three possible values $+1, 0$ or $-1$ and $(r, \theta, \phi)$ are the time-independent co-moving co-ordinates.
+where $R(t)$, a function of time $t$, is known as the cosmic scale factor, $k$ is the curvature index that can take one of the three possible values $+1, 0$ or $-1$ and $(r, \theta, \phi)$ are the time-independent comoving coordinates.

-From Einstein's field equations, one can relate the curvature index $k$ and the present values of the cosmic scale factor $R_0$ to the Hubble constant $H_0$, the matter energy density $\Omega_0$ and the vacuum energy (dark energy) density $\Omega_\Lambda$ as (Peacock 1999),
+From Einstein's field equations, one can relate the curvature index $k$ and the present values of the cosmic scale factor $R_{\rm o}$ to the Hubble constant $H_{\rm o}$, the matter energy density $\Omega_m$ and the vacuum energy (dark energy) density $\Omega_\Lambda$ as (Peacock 1999),

-The space is flat ($k=0$) if $\Omega_0+\Omega_\Lambda=1$.
+The space is flat ($k=0$) if $\Omega_m+\Omega_\Lambda=1$.